 - Your IT team may have strict policies on adding new DNS records to your root domain

 - Your root domain may already have been registered with our email provider (Mailgun)

-- Your root domain’s SPF record may already generate the maximum of 10 DNS Lookups
+- Your root domain’s SPF record may have already generated the maximum 10 DNS Lookups

-When a new gh-mail subdomain is created, one of the records that is added is the MX record.
-While MX records are generally used to have emails delivered to your team’s address, most email clients will check for the presence of MX records when receiving an email as a part of spam filtering.
-Since the gh-mail subdomain will not yet have any MX records, we provide the records so they can be added to the subdomain and improve the deliverability of the emails originating from Greenhouse Recruiting.
+While MX records generally are used to have emails delivered to your team’s address, most email clients check for the presence of MX records when receiving an email as a part of spam filtering.
+Major DNS providers will create an MX record on new root domains by default.

 Adding the optional CNAME record helps the Greenhouse Support team better monitor and troubleshoot email deliverability issues for messages sent from Greenhouse Recruiting.
 When a CNAME record is added, Greenhouse Support has the ability to track if a given message was opened or not by the recipient.